kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

    *listening on port 9000*

-## Launch a Linux Virtual Machine
+## Local Host vs. Virtual Machine

+In our clients, you can change the URL to LocalHost with port of your choice (make sure to update server's URL & port as needed) to first test out the fuctionality of this project.
+However, in order to combine the two webcams, we created an [Ubuntu Virtual Machine on AWS](https://ubuntu.com/aws).

 Creating a VM makes it possible to allow multiple systems operating from the same console at the same time with less overhead.
 More over it allows the separation of software from the physical host computer.
 It is necessary to have at least **8 GB of RAM available** on your VM for running this project.

-For more information how to set up the VM that is hosted by AWS follow AWS Quick Start Guide [Launch a Linux Virtual Machine](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/welcome.html)
+For more information how to set up the VM that is hosted by AWS follow this tutorial [Launch an Ubuntu Linux Virtual Machine](https://techexpert.tips/amazon-aws/ec2-ubuntu-linux-virtual-machine/)

 ## Client-Server Network